 For any teen who grew up with J.K.
 Rowling's book, there's a wealth of things to do in London beyond trekking all the way out to the Studio Tours.
 We've rounded up all the filming locations in London, but the obvious one is Platform 9 and 3/4 at King's Cross station.
 A luggage trolley is embedded in the wall, with professional photographers on hand to take your photo (although you're welcome to take your own, for free).
 Next door, a Harry Potter shop sells all manner of Hogwarts merch.

 A London staple, musicals are a good choice for teens, especially if they haven't had much theatre-going experience before.
 The Lion King, Aladdin, Matilda and School of Rock are all teen-friendly... and then of course there's the Harry Potter play.

 Also watch out for Kids Week, an annual event where free and massively-reduced theatre tickets are available for under 16s, when they go with a full-paying adult.
 Tickets usually go on sale in June (and sell-out fast) for the August performances.

-It's a bit of a classic tourist trap, but bear with us.
-Madame Tussauds is increasingly moulding its waxworks to attract a teenage audience, with musicians Dua Lipa and Miley Cyrus, and YouTubers Zoella and Alfie Deyes among the recent additions — think of the selfie points to be earned within those hallowed Baker Street walls.
+It's a classic tourist trap, but bear with us.
+Madame Tussauds is increasingly moulding its waxworks to attract a teenage audience, with musicians Dua Lipa and Miley Cyrus, and YouTubers Zoella and Alfie Deyes among the additions — think of the selfie points to be earned within those hallowed Baker Street walls.